 If you can already get a whiff of mold and mildew inside your home, then you’re already in trouble.
-This means that there’s a substantial mold growth inside your home which can be a pain to deal with.
-This also means that you should act fast because this foul stench isn’t a mere nuisance for your household.
-It can also pose health dangers to you and your loved ones.
+This means that there’s substantial mold growth inside your home, which can be a pain to deal with.
+This also means that you should act fast because this foul stench isn’t a mere nuisance for your household, and it can also pose health dangers to you and your loved ones.

 How to remove mold odor in your home?
 Here are some of the most effective techniques that you should try immediately: